 + I am placing my order from outside the USA, why is there a chance that I may have to pay more when it gets to my postal office?

 This question is geared mostly towards UK customers.
 A VAT charge is what the Royal Mail charges for items over a certain dollar/GBP amount.
-Being in the USA, there is no way I can account for this cost/collect it at the time of purchase because the VAT (or the like) does not exist in the States.
-The postage I/you pay for through Etsy/Shopify accounts for what the platform thinks it costs/typically costs, but all countries may have differing customs that incur costs that are paid directly to them.
-I apologize for any inconvenience this may cause, but it is truly out of my control.
-I’ve only encountered this issue with customers in England, but there are so many countries that I cannot pretend to know everyone’s postal and tax procedures.
+Being in the USA, there is no way we can account for this cost/collect it at the time of purchase because the VAT (or the like) does not exist in the States.
+The postage you pay through Etsy/Shopify accounts for what the platform thinks it costs/typically costs, but all countries may have differing customs that incur costs that are paid directly to them.
+We apologize for any inconvenience this may cause, but it is truly out of our control.
+We’ve only encountered this issue with customers in England, but there are so many countries that we cannot pretend to know everyone’s postal and tax procedures.

 + How come your earrings aren’t waterproof?

 Grey Theory Mill earrings are not considered waterproof for a couple reasons.
 They are not being made by a factory with machines, each one is hand assembled by myself--Jonnie--or my right hand gal, Monica :) However, there is some wiggle room with this...the brass/silver plated earrings won’t disintegrate if water touches them.
 If you forget to take them off before getting into the shower they’ll be fine...just don’t make it a habit!
 The oxygen in water oxidizes the brass to a dark color quickly and over time the water temperature could compromise the integrity of the bond between earring post and earring piece.

 + What do you mean when you say your earrings are hypoallergenic?